 - A. The OJRSA is authorized to accept hauled waste originating within the OJRSA service area boundaries.
-Additionally, OJRSA may grant approval to accept hauled waste from locations outside of the service area when it is determined that: - Due to matters of policy or regulation, inadequate receiving facilities, treatment limitations, equipment malfunction, nature or quantity of waste, or other factors there is no viable alternative for disposal of the hauled waste in the service area where it originates. - 2.
-It is advantageous to OJRSA or the jurisdictional municipality for the hauled waste to be disposed of at OJRSA facilities. - B. With the adoption of this Regulation, the OJRSA will only be accepting the following hauled wastes: septic tanks with sanitary wastewater only (no industrial or non-sanitary sewer septage), biological package treatment plant sludge, alum sludge, porta-john waste, and others that are deemed beneficial to the water reclamation facility and its treatment process.
+Additionally, OJRSA may grant approval to accept hauled waste from locations outside of the service area when it is determined that: - 1.
+Due to matters of policy or regulation, inadequate receiving facilities, treatment limitations, equipment malfunction, nature or quantity of waste, or other factors there is no viable alternative for disposal of the hauled waste in the service area where it originates. - 2.
+It is advantageous to OJRSA or the jurisdictional municipality for the hauled waste to be disposed of at OJRSA facilities; or

+- 3. There has been an emergency declaration by the President of the United States (or by a federal agency authorized to do so) and/or the Governor of South Carolina, and the Executive Director has determined that the hauled waste from outside of the OJRSA service area will not impact the treatment plant process nor prohibit local waste haulers from delivering hauled waste for treatment.
+If it is determined the OJRSA can accept such waste, then the Executive Director shall establish a maximum amount of waste that can be accepted from such areas each day.
+The acceptance of such waste under these circumstances, as well as the daily limits for such waste, may be altered, amended, or terminated by the Executive Director, in his/her sole discretion, at any time. - B. With the adoption of this Regulation, the OJRSA will only be accepting the following hauled wastes: septic tanks with sanitary wastewater only (no industrial or non-sanitary sewer septage), biological package treatment plant sludge, alum sludge, porta-john waste, and others that are deemed beneficial to the water reclamation facility and its treatment process.
 OJRSA must preapprove the types and volume of waste prior to delivery, which is performed when licensing the haulers.
-OJRSA also reserves the right to take waste from the cleaning and maintenance of any of the public sewer lines that discharge wastewater ultimately to the wastewater treatment plant.

-- C. The terms and conditions for the acceptance of hauled waste from outside of the OJRSA service area shall typically be in writing and is subject to applicable inter-jurisdictional agreements. - D. All FOG Generators, Hauled Waste Transporters, and dischargers of hauled waste must be in compliance with SC R61-56.1 and the OJRSA Sewer Use Regulation. - E. Abuse of the above requirements stated in Section 10.1 shall result in actions as detailed in Section 8.12.7. - F. All Haulers will be permitted annually by OJRSA. - G. The Hauler will give the FSE a copy of the FOG Waste Disposal Record when a clean-out occurs.
+OJRSA also reserves the right to take waste from the cleaning and maintenance of any of the public sewer lines that discharge wastewater ultimately to the wastewater treatment plant. - C. The terms and conditions for the acceptance of hauled waste from outside of the OJRSA service area shall typically be in writing and is subject to applicable inter-jurisdictional agreements. - D. All FOG Generators, Hauled Waste Transporters, and dischargers of hauled waste must be in compliance with SC R61-56.1 and the OJRSA Sewer Use Regulation. - E. Abuse of the above requirements stated in Section 10.1 shall result in actions as detailed in Section 8.12.7. - F. All Haulers will be permitted annually by OJRSA. - G. The Hauler will give the FSE a copy of the FOG Waste Disposal Record when a clean-out occurs.
 The record must include the name, address, and phone number of the FOG Generator company; the name(s) of the individual(s) performing the work, the volume of the wastewater and other material removed from the FCD, the disposal location and address, the date of waste removal, the FOG Generator signature, and the hauler signature.
 These records must be kept by the FSE for review by OJRSA personnel during an inspection.